Is This Real Life? The First Full Trailer For

 "I want to give the audience a song that they can perform," one bandmate tells Freddie.
 Thus, "We Will Rock You" was born.

-Bohemian Rhapsody arrives in theaters November 2.
+Bohemian Rhapsody arrives in UK cinemas on October 24.
 Watch the full trailer, below.

 Advertisement